gcinbis/caffe_basic_image_classifier_example/README.md

 # Introduction

-This is a basic image classification example in Caffe (under Linux) for instructional purposes.
+This is a basic image classification example in Caffe (under Linux), using C++.
+The example is provided for instructional purposes.

-Currently the code is minimalistic, and requires only basic linux utilities and the development environment necessary to compile the Caffe library.
+The main code is minimalistic, and requires only basic linux utilities and the development environment necessary to compile the Caffe library.

 # Install Caffe